Iskamele/taxi-service/README.md

 -   Add, delete, and view cars, drivers, and manufacturers.
 -   Authentication ~~and authorization~~ (in progress) using session management.
--   Password hashing and salting.
+-   Password hashing and salting (PBKDF2WithHmacSHA1).
 -   Connection pooling and error handling.
 -   Custom exception handling.